tasmota/docs/Tuya-Convert.md

 Help and troubleshooting for Tuya-Convert is done on [Tuya-Convert's Github](https://github.com/ct-Open-Source/tuya-convert/issues).

-:warning: :warning: :warning:
+>[!DANGER]

-***The fact that you can flash Tasmota on your device does not mean all of its features are currently supported.
-Please research before purchasing to see if other users have successfully flashed the device and are able to use it fully***
+>The fact that you can flash Tasmota on your device does not mean all of its features are currently supported.
+Please research before purchasing to see if other users have successfully flashed the device and are able to use it fully

 * [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert) video walkthrough
 * [TuyOTA](https://github.com/SynAckFin/TuyOTA/wiki/Walkthrough) walkthrough